 Due to circumstances beyond the control of the Art All-State Steering Committee, the Art All-State Massachusetts program will defer for one year.
-The AAS Steering Committee is devoted to providing an alternate creative experience for current high school juniors in the spring of 2019, information forthcoming.

 If you are interested in being involved in the conceptual development of the program, or would like to help in any way please contact the Art All-State Steering Committee Chair, Sheldon Vigeant and the Art All-State Program Director, Kristi Oliver at artallstateMA@gmail.com.

 About the 2018 Program

 For the 2018 Art All-State event, the College of Visual and Performing Arts at the University of Massachusetts Dartmouth partnered with the Massachusetts Art Education Association and the New Bedford Art Museum/ArtWorks! to host Art All-State Massachusetts on June 9 and 10.
 In its thirtieth year, Art All-State brought 144 of the Commonwealth’s most creative high school juniors to the University for an intense two-day experience.
 These students worked with sixteen artist/mentors who are all accomplished in a variety of art related media.
 The artist/mentors introduced the students to the rich arts community of downtown New Bedford, and investigated the works on display at the New Bedford Art Museum/ArtWorks! and other museums and galleries in the area as inspiration for their own creative work.
 Through these encounters, the artists mentored the students in experiencing the vast possibilities of the role of the artist in the contemporary creative community.
 The groups explored the theme “Limits: No Limits” through which they solved creative problems to create installation art pieces using limited materials and time constraints.